 In this guide, we will give you some background on milling machines including what they are used for, how they work, and what features to look out for when purchasing your next one.
-With this guide, you’ll have everything you need to know to purchase your own milling machine with confidence.
+With this guide, you’ll have everything you need to purchase your own milling machine with confidence.

 What is a milling machine used for?

 Vertical mills use a rotating cutting tool that most closely resembles a drilling machine or drill press.
 The drill chuck is mounted on a gantry above the bed of the mill and is lowered into the workpiece.
 The cutting tool is generally a single-pointed milling cutter.
 Depending on the specifications of the particular mill, milling machines have a tool head speed of anywhere from 500 to 50,000 RPM.

 Milling machines differ from metal lathes by the rotation of the tool rather than the part.
 And unlike lathe machines, where a workpiece is mounted between the headstock and tailstock but above the bed, most mills fasten the workpiece directly to the bed.

 Rather than lathes, vertical mills in particular closely resemble wood routers in their function, but heavy-duty milling machines are more likely to be found in a metal machinist’s shop rather than a woodworker’s workshop.

-There are a number of combo machine tools that combine elements of a milling machine with other common tools.
-Mini mills certainly aren’t the only variation on the milling machine theme.
+There are a number of machine tools that combine elements of a milling machine with other common tools.
+Small mills certainly aren’t the only variation on the milling machine theme.
 Here are the most popular types of milling machines and their uses